How Big Is The Root System Of A Magnolia Tree?

 If your magnolia is growing too close to the house, you need to replant it.
 Read how to do this properly in How to transplant a magnolia tree?

 Another solution to this problem is to prune your magnolia tree regularly.
-Every year, shorten its young branches, leaving only a few buds on each branch.
-Also, water and fertilize the magnolia regularly.

 Are magnolia tree roots invasive?

 Magnolia roots are invasive.
-This means that under certain conditions they can damage both the objects around them and prevent the growth of other plants.
+This means that under certain conditions, they can damage both the objects around them and prevent the growth of other plants.

 First, stick to the recommendation for planting distance to the house and other objects.
 You can find them above.